 Along with performing, Kollias has a continuous commitment to pedagogy.
-His students range from young beginners to advanced and university students.
-His young students compete at the district and state levels.
-Many of his young students continue their clarinet studies at the collegiate level.
+His students range from young beginners to university students.
+He is on faculty at The Hartt School Community Division, The Hotchkiss School, Miss Porter’s School, and Holyoke Community College.
+His young students are competitive at the district and state levels, and many continue their clarinet studies at the collegiate level.

 Music is an extension of self, and thus an extension of humanity.
 Music provides both pleasure and requires extensive work.
 This provides two true statements.
 One is every student can experience enjoyment through music.
 Two is music is a natural part of the student.
 It is important to always begin from these two principles when teaching.

 I always work to have my students begin from what is natural.
 The clarinet is then inserted into these natural movements, or positions.
 One should not manipulate around the clarinet in such a way that is promoting unnatural movements or tensions.
 This allows for greater flexibility and precision of the embouchure, jaw, tongue, and fingers.
 This flexibility of the body allows for a greater spectrum of tone color and depth of sound.

 I always work to have my students become independent musicians.
 I work to provide them with the tools to always be able to answer the questions of what they are doing, how they achieve it, and most importantly, why they want/need to achieve it.